 |Use Cases||Microcontroller-based devices||Industrial automation systems, wireless routers, smartphones|

-Amazon FreeRTOS and Bluetooth Low Energy
+FreeRTOS and Bluetooth Low Energy

-Bluetooth Low Energy support in Amazon FreeRTOS offers a standardized API layer for developers to write Bluetooth Low Energy applications that are portable across Amazon FreeRTOS qualified boards.
-It includes companion Android and iOS SDKs that enable an Amazon FreeRTOS device to consume AWS IoT services using an Android or iOS device as proxy.
+Bluetooth Low Energy support in FreeRTOS offers a standardized API layer for developers to write Bluetooth Low Energy applications that are portable across FreeRTOS qualified boards.
+It includes companion Android and iOS SDKs that enable an FreeRTOS device to consume Amazon IoT services using an Android or iOS device as proxy.
 You can use standard Generic Access Profile (GAP) and Generic Attributes (GATT) profiles to write Bluetooth Low Energy applications, and use custom profiles for MQTT over Bluetooth Low Energy, and Wi-Fi provisioning via Bluetooth Low Energy.

 Visit our getting started page for more information on supported hardware.

 Q. How do I find the libraries I need?

 You can download FreeRTOS source code from the FreeRTOS console and the FreeRTOS GitHub repository, and you can download the companion Android and iOS SDKs from GitHub.
 FreeRTOS source code has demo examples, and the mobile SDKs have sample applications to help you quickly get started.

 Q. Does Bluetooth Low Energy support in FreeRTOS work only with Amazon Web Services?